 Lingbogol Guide Camp

-Lingbogol provides facilities for both indoor and outdoor camping
+Lingbogol provides facilities for both indoor and outdoor camping:

 Indoor

-• fully equipped kitchen for self catering
+fully equipped kitchen for self-catering

-• shower and toilet facilities
+shower and toilet facilities

-• indoor bunk-style accommodation for 35
+indoor bunk-style accommodation for up to 35 people

 Outdoor

-• full camping equipment available
+full camping equipment available

-For bookings or enquiries, contact Dossie on 53341451.
+For bookings or enquiries, please contact Dossie on 53341451.

 View the gallery of memories made at our Lingbogol campsite.